MAGAR-1234/ass/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Q9]Write a java program which iniƟalizes a variable name and greets with "Hello , raj have a good day"
+Q9]Write a java program which iniƟalizes a variable name and greets with "Hello , rohan have a good day"

 --->